Keyboard shortcuts

 stroke-stylesolid, dashed, or dotted

-start-arrowhead, end-arrowheadnone, arrow, triangle, stealth, diamond, or oval
+start-arrowhead, end-arrowheadnone, arrow, triangle, stealth, diamond, or oval; an effective route permits only none

 gridSnap grid in layout pixels